Can I Run a License Plate Number for Free?

 What Info Will A Police Officer See When Running License Plate Numbers?

 In many large cities, police cruisers are set up with high tech cameras which can scan hundreds of plates a minute.
-In smaller towns and precincts, some police officers do not have the ability to run a license plate from their patrol car and must call the number into a dispatcher for processing.
+In smaller towns and precincts, some police officers cannot run a license plate from their patrol car and must call the number into a dispatcher for processing.
 So what information is available to a police officer when they run a license plate number?
-All information associated with a license plate number only applies to the person the vehicle is registered to, but they can find out:
+All data associated with a license plate number only applies to the person the vehicle is registered to, but they can find out: